mamba2410/picowalker-core/README.md

 There are other projects based around emulating the code that is on the Pokewalker, however this project aims to create a new drop-in replacement which is capable of emulating all of the features of the original Pokewalker, with room for improvement.

-The project is written in C, aimed at the [Raspberry Pi Pico](https://www.raspberrypi.org/documentation/rp2040/getting-started/#getting-started-with-c) and will try to remain faithful to the original pokewalker code, with some more modern and high level approaches.
+The project is written in C and is meant to be platform agnostic and will try to remain faithful to the original pokewalker code, with some more modern and high level approaches.

+Most of the functionality is tested with a raspberry pi pico (arm cortex-m0+).

 ## Project state

-Good news: most of the main functionality has been implemented!
-Bad news: it's not portable yet...

-- SSD1327 OLED display with on-the-fly image transcoding
+What's working (tested with rpi pico):

+- Screen functions
 - Most of the common IR functionality
-- Buttons
+- Button functions (interrupts)
 - Splash screen
 - Apps: battle (including catching), dowsing, IR (including pairing/erasing, walk start/end, peer play), trainer card and inventory.
-- Writeable EEPROM
+- EEPROM functions

-The OLED can draw original Pokewalker-encoded images and convert them on-the-fly.
-The new images are 4-bpp so are twice as large in file size unfortunately.
+- Accelerometer

 Still to do:

-- Accelerometer
 - RTC
 - Battery
-- Get a first (portable) hardware prototype!
 - Sound
 - Pokewalker event logging
 - Random events (eg smiley faces, random watts, pokemon joined etc)
 - Add the animations for send/receive etc.
-- Port to other platforms (windows, linux, nds etc.)

 ## Help Wanted